 The Jewish Cemeteries

-In 1659, with the arrival of the second group of Jewish settlers, cemetery Beth Haim was consecrated.
+In 1659, with the arrival of the second group of Jewish settlers, the cemetery - Beth Haim was consecrated.
 The oldest tombstone dates from 1668, making it one of the first cemeteries in the New World.
-This historic cemetery located some twenty minutes from Willemstad.
+This historic cemetery is located some twenty minutes from Willemstad.

 Bet Haim Cemetery

-The cemetery contains 2500 graves; the tombstones of many of these have been adorned with beautiful sculpture representing biblical passages, often relating to the name of the deceased.
+The cemetery contains 2500 graves, with many of the tombstones adorned with beautiful sculptures representing biblical passages, often relating to the deceased's name.
 The most common designs are depictions of biblical scenes related to the name of the deceased.
 On the tombs of males named Abraham, the Patriarch is seen contemplating the stars.
 On the tombs of males named Elijah, the prophet is seen in a fiery chariot carrying him to heaven.
 Sometimes, the engraving will hint at the cause of death, such as a tree being truncated at its root, symbolizing an untimely death, or a ship on stormy water, indicating the victim perished at sea.
 Mortality among women in childbirth was frequent.
 On the tomb of Rachel, wife of Yitzhak Pereira, the father is shown handing over the newborn child to another woman before the dead mother.
-Approximately one hundred, of the 2,500, 17th and 18th centuries, are still somewhat visible and readable today.
+Approximately one hundred of the 2,500, 17th and 18th centuries are still somewhat visible and readable today.
 Replicas of some of the elaborate tombstones can be seen at the entrance to the Curacao Jewish Museum located adjacent to Mikve Israel-Emanuel Synagogue in Punda.

-Amongst the anonymous graves some famous Jews are buried; Ribca Spinoza, the half-sister of Baruch Spinoza, died on January 25, 1695.
+Amongst the anonymous graves, we find some famous Jews buried, including; Ribca Spinoza, the half-sister of Baruch Spinoza, who died on January 25, 1695.
 Jahacob Alvares Carrea, an assistant of Malag-born Eliau Lopez, the chief rabbi of Curaçao in 1693, died on June 25, 1714.

 The antiquity, art, and historical heritage make the cemetery at Blenheim an extraordinary international monument.